 In a large bowl or the bowl of a stand mixer, combine the orange juice or apple cider and 1/4 cup (60 ml/62 grams) lukewarm water.
 Sprinkle the yeast over on top and let stand for about 5 minutes – the yeast will get frothy.
 If any odd bits of the yeast are not dissolved by then, stir the mixture with a fork to combine.

-Using a wooden spoon, whisk the oil into the yeast mixture, then whisk in 1 egg, the yolks, one at a time, honey (or maple syrup), and salt.
-Stir until everything is thoroughly incorporated.
+Using a wooden spoon, whisk the oil into the yeast mixture.
+Then, whisk in 1 egg, the egg yolks, one at a time, honey, and salt until everything thoroughly incorporated.

-Add the flour (start with about 475 grams and add if the dough is so wet it’s impossible work with with it) and mix, using a large spoon, until the dough starts to come together in a shaggy, sticky mass.
+Add the flour and mix, using a large spoon, until the dough starts to come together in a shaggy, sticky mass.
 Knead the dough by hand until it becomes a sticky, singular lump.
-Continue to knead until the dough is smooth and very slightly sticky (but not tacky), 5 to 10 minutes.
-(Alternatively, if using a stand mixer, lock the mixer bowl in position and knead the dough on a lightly floured counter, but that just means you’ll have an additional thing to clean.]
+Continue to knead until the dough is smooth and slightly sticky (but not tacky), 8 to 10 minutes.
+(Alternatively, if using a stand mixer, lock the mixer bowl in position and knead the dough using a dough hook until a soft, pliable and tacky (not sticky) dough comes together, about 5 minutes.)
 The dough should be smooth, elastic, and soft.
 If your dough is elastic and somewhat tough, you’ve added too much flour; not the end of the world, but make a note for next time to tread more carefully with adding more flour.
 Depending on how humid it is, how hot, and other variables, you may need to add more flour.

-Place the dough on the clean counter, or a cutting board, and wash the mixing bowl, making sure to dry it thoroughly.
-Oil the bowl and lightly oil the dough all over.
-Place the dough in the bowl, cover with a clean kitchen towel, and let rise for 1 hour, in a warm place, or until the dough has doubled in size.
+Using a bowl scraper, transfer the dough to a clean counter or a cutting board, and wash the bowl, then dry it thoroughly.
+Lightly oil the inside of the bowl and transfer the dough to the bowl.
+Cover with a clean kitchen towel and let rise for 1 hour in a warm place, or until the dough has doubled in size.

-Using your knuckles, press down (don’t punch down) the dough, cover, and let rise another 30 minutes.
-[You can also, cover the bowl with plastic wrap or a large plate for 12 to 18 hours – and let the second rise happen slowly there.
-(Slow, cold fermentation will give your resulting challah a richer, more complex taste.)
+Using your knuckles, press down (don’t punch) the dough, cover, and let rise another 30 minutes.
+(You can also, cover the bowl with plastic wrap or a large plate for 12 to 18 hours – and let the second rise happen slowly there.
+Slow, cold fermentation will give your resulting challah a richer, more complex taste.)